alawryaguila/multi-view-AE/docs/source/index.rst

-Welcome to MultiviewAE's documentation!
+Welcome to Multi-view-AE's documentation!
 ===================================

-**MultiviewAE** is a Python library for multi-view autoencoder models.
+**Multi-view-AE** is a Python library for multi-view autoencoder models.
 Please see the user guides below.

 --------